graxlabs/grax-salesforce-embedded/docs/DEVELOPMENT.md

 ```

 ### Deploying to Non Scratch Orgs
 To deploy GRAX to NON scratch orgs below are sample deployments.
-This will add the GRAX-Salesforce-Embedded into your Sandbox.
-You would then use your standard testing, deployment, patching, and release management to push GRAX-Salesforce-Embedded out.
+This will add the grax-salesforce-embedded into your Sandbox.
+You would then use your standard testing, deployment, patching, and release management to push grax-salesforce-embedded out.
 ```
 sfdx force:source:deploy -p force-app/main/default -u grax-testdrive
 sfdx force:source:deploy -p force-app/main/default -u grax-completedemo